 Cans of Vegetables

 I can eat green beans, corn, and beets right out of the can.
-Peas, not a good idea for me, too mushy.
+Peas, are not a good idea for me, too mushy.

 Cans of Fruits